Table of Contents

 Research and Findings

-Studies have shown a possible link between GLP-1 receptor agonists like semaglutide and an increased risk of gallstones.
-For instance, some clinical trials noted a higher incidence of gallbladder-related events in patients taking semaglutide compared to those on a placebo.
-These events include gallstone formation, gallbladder inflammation (cholecystitis), and even the need for gallbladder removal (cholecystectomy).
+Studies indicate a link between GLP-1 receptor agonists like semaglutide and increased gallstone risk.
+Clinical trials have noted higher rates of gallbladder-related events, including gallstone formation, gallbladder inflammation (cholecystitis), and gallbladder removal (cholecystectomy), in patients on semaglutide compared to those on a placebo.

 Comparing Gallstone Risks with Other Medications